 Resignation Letter Basics

 It is professional to tell your manager first in person.
 All resignation letters have the same information that any employer would need when an employee has decided to leave:

 - Your contact information

-- The date that you’re giving this letter to your boss
+- The date that you’re handing in this letter

 - Resignation Declaration